 Got up about 7.45.
 Busy all day at work.
 Finished about 5.30.
 Spent night at chapel Choosing Anniversary hymns.
 Ralph Hunter, Blaikie, Willie, Charlie and Mr Lawson there.
 America at War with Mexico1.

 “America at War . .”: during the Mexican Revolution, on 9 April 1914 nine US marines had been arrested in Tampico (the “Tampico Affair”), and in worsening relations, on 21 April the US Navy seized Veracruz, initially without violence, but semi-guerrilla fighting developed.
 Better relations were eventually restored (with the ‘Constitutional’ government of Carranza), but Veracruz remained in US occupation until 23 November 1914. ↩

 Got up about 7.45.
 Not much to do at work first thing.
 Fine day.
 Finished in good time.
 Played a little.
 Wrote for job at a Pallion engineering office1.
 Walked out last thing.
 Sent away football coupons2.

 Got up shortly before 6 o’clock.
-Went for ride1 with Oliver first thing.
+Went for ride1 with Alf first thing.
 Went up Lady Byron’s Walk and back up the Stockton Road.
 Fine morning.
 Finished early at night.
 Played and read a bit.
 Went down and saw Mrs Scott about her son who has joined the Sunday School, and talked to her a good bit.
 Went to choir practice and it was rotten.